top of page

 While many pupils will be working at a level lower than their peers, this is usually a result of their language needs.
 They should have the potential to access a mainstream curriculum with the appropriate level of differentiation, language support and specialist teaching.

-We are staffed by a team of 2 Specialist SLCN Teachers (with post graduate certificates in SLCN), a Specialist HLTA, 4 Specialist TAs and 3 Speech and Language Therapists (7.5 days per week Full Time Equivalent Speech and Language Therapy time).
+We are staffed by a team of 2 Specialist SLCN Teachers (with post graduate certificates in SLCN), a Specialist HLTA, 4 Specialist TAs and 3 Speech and Language Therapists.

-Children arriving by taxi are met by SRP staff while those living locally go straight to their mainstream class.
-Children then register in mainstream class before going to their SRP class.
+Children arriving by taxi are met by SRP staff while those living locally come into school alongside their mainstream peers to register and get ready for morning lessons.

 In the mornings, KS1 and KS2 Literacy and Maths sessions are taught discretely within the SRP for most children.
 SRP pupils access 1:1, group or collaborative therapy as appropriate.
 Some lessons are team taught jointly by the Specialist Teacher and the Speech Therapist.